Demand for more relevant information continues to grow as companies are increasingly exposed to climate and other sustainability-related issues.

 Companies need to start preparing for reporting under these standards.
 Two prototype standards – on climate-related disclosures and general requirements for disclosures – provide an indication of the disclosures that may soon be required under the standards.

 What’s the impact?

-Reporting would be connected to the financial statements and released at the same time.
-Therefore, companies will need processes and controls in place so that they can provide sustainability information of the same quality, and at the same time, as their financial information.
+Companies applying the standards will need processes and controls in place to provide sustainability information of the same quality and timeliness as their financial information.